DragonsOfTarkir/cmpsc-463-project-2/README.md

 Uses dynamic programming to maximize total urgency while staying under supply constraints.

-**Maximum Flow Routing**

-Models transportation networks as directed graphs to calculate the maximum possible resource flow from a depot to regions.

 **HTML User Interface for Algorithm Testing**

 Users can enter region data, supply limits, and even build a max-flow capacity matrix directly in the browser.